-In honor of Down Syndrome Awareness Month and the role Trisomy 21 plays in my novel, today I’d like to highlight some remarkable actors, artists, and musicians with Down syndrome.
+In honor of Down Syndrome Awareness Month and the role Trisomy 21 plays in my novel, today I’d like to highlight some big dreamers with Down syndrome.

 After his first professional role in the made-for-TV movie Desperate, ABC executives were so blown away by his performance, they created Life Goes On with Corky as the starring role.
 But Burke’s success didn’t end there.
-He’s since appeared on many films, miniseries, and TV shows, including playing Taylor in Touched by an Angel and co-starring in the movie Jonathan: The Boy Nobody Wanted.
+He’s since appeared on many films, miniseries, and TV shows.
+He even played Taylor in Touched by an Angel and co-starred in the movie Jonathan: The Boy Nobody Wanted.

-Burke’s success opened the door for other entertainers with Down syndrome like Lauren Potter (Glee), Jamie Brewer (American Horror Story), and Luke Zimmerman (The Secret Life of an American Teenager).
+Burke’s success opened the door for other entertainers with Down syndrome.
+They include Lauren Potter (Glee), Jamie Brewer (American Horror Story), and Luke Zimmerman (The Secret Life of an American Teenager).

 People with Down syndrome have also made their mark on the art world.
 Painter Bernadette Resha has been interviewed on NBC, PBS, and Prime Time Country, her work displayed in galleries across the country.

 Canadian Jane Cameron’s designs were developed into tapestries commissioned by Mirabel Airport, Reader’s Digest Canada, and the office of the Prime Minister.

 Folk artist Michael Johnson paints animals and nature scenes similar to the work of Edward Hicks and Henry Rousseau.

 In 2002, he won the American Veterinary Medical Association’s national art contest.
 In 2010, he was chosen out of over a thousand professional artists to display his watercolors at ArtPrize, an international art competition.